Daniel-Ronson/Python-RAG-console/readme.txt

 # Scientific Paper Parser

-A Python application that parses scientific papers (PDFs), indexes both text and chart/figure metadata, and provides question-answering capabilities with color-coded references in the console.
+A Pythonconsole application that ingests scientific papers (PDFs), indexes both text and chart/figure metadata in vector embeddings, and provides question-answering in the console.

 ## Features